 Fines assessed for violations of rules are imposed by the Director of Students & Residence Life.
-All fines and payments for damages in the residence halls must be paid to the Business Office within 14 school days after issuance of the charge and cannot be taken from residence hall deposit.
+All fines and payments for damages in the residence halls must be paid to the Business Office and cannot be taken from residence hall deposit.
 A receipt will be issued by the Business Office upon payment and a copy of the receipt given to the Director of Students & Residence Life.
-For every day the payment is late, \$1.00 will be added to the charge.
 If the balance and late charges are not paid in full by the end of the semester in which the charge was issued, grades will be held and it may result in termination of residence in the residence hall.
 If the due date falls past the end of a semester, the last day of that semester will take precedence and balance shall be paid on or before the last day of the semester.